-So, tips for making sure the customer matters and that the behavior of your employees reflects that belief:
+So, let’s unveil some tips for making sure the customer matters and that the behavior of your employees reflects that belief:

-*Hire right.
+- Hire right.
 Ask for concrete examples of customer service in the past.
-Watch how they treat every person in your workplace- are they blowing some people off and fawning over others?
+Watch how they treat every person in your workplace — are they blowing some people off and fawning over others?
 Danger, danger!
-Have some role plays set up.
-Have a trial period etc etc
+Have some role playing set up as a test.
+Implement a trial period.

-*Recognize and reward behaviors you’re looking for.
+- Recognize and reward behaviors you’re looking for.
 Say ‘thanks’ to an employee when a customer has been treated well.
-Share a little love – emotional, money, whatever to highlight great behaviors.
-At the beginning and end of each day have employees rate the level of service they delivered, and rate the team as well.
+Share a little love — emotional, money, whatever to highlight great behaviors.
+At the beginning and end of each day have employees rate the level of service they delivered, and have them rate their team as well.